ACLS HBCU Faculty Fellowships and Grants

 This program does not fund creative work or projects in the performing arts (e.g., novels, films, performance, or musical composition) unless the projects also involve substantial engagement with humanistic scholarship.
 The program also does not fund social science research that involves predominantly quantitative and/or experimental methods.

 Our application process requests that individual scholars apply and be named as the fellow or grantee.
 However, the program welcomes applications that involve collaboration.
-As long as the other eligibility and application requirements are met, applicants may designate portions of the award stipend to support collaborative activity.
-In such cases, it is important that the applicant clearly outline in the proposal, budget, and timeline what roles collaborators will play in the funded project.
+As long as the other eligibility and application requirements are met, applicants may designate portions of the award stipend to support a range of collaborative activities.
+In such cases, it is important that the applicant clearly outlines in the proposal, budget, and timeline what roles collaborators will play in the funded project.

 Yes, an applicant may apply to both the fellowship and project grant competition.
 However, the same project cannot be submitted for both competitions; applicants may not accept more than one award in a given competition year.